PanasonicConnect/rap/webshop/README.md

 <br>

-> Note: Alternative setup procedure:
+> Note: Alternative setup procedure for steps 1 and 2:
 > * Install full list of requirements, merged with WebShop
 >
 > ```bash